searxng/searxng-docker/README.md

 > [Install the docker-compose plugin](https://docs.docker.com/compose/install/#scenario-two-install-the-compose-plugin) (be sure that docker-compose version is at least 1.9.0)

 ## How to access the logs

 To access the logs from all the containers use: `docker compose logs -f`.

 To access the logs of one specific container:

 - Caddy: `docker compose logs -f caddy`
 - SearXNG: `docker compose logs -f searxng`
-- Redis: `docker compose logs -f redis`
+- Valkey: `docker compose logs -f redis`

 ### Start SearXNG with systemd